beamalsky/beamalsky.fyi/content/protesttimeline.md

 weight = 2
 +++

-A series of reported interactives documenting protest and police violence in Chicago, summer 2020
+A series of web interactives for first-person documentation of protests and police violence in Chicago, summer 2020

 <!--more-->